Doxxus/SailorBot/README.md

-##A small discord bot to remind you of the joys of capitalism.
+## A small discord bot to remind you of the joys of capitalism.

-#installation instructions
+# Installation Instructions

 1. in the installation directory open a terminal (or WS Powershell).
 2. Type ```npm install```, this will install all of the dependencies.